Robust Revenue Maximization Under Minimal Statistical Information: Discussion and Future Directions

 \section{Discussion and Future Directions}

 In this paper, we studied the robust approximation ratio of revenue maximization under minimal statistical information of the bidders' prior distribution on the item valuations.
 The fundamental quantities of interest turn out to be the coefficients of variation (CV), $r_j=\sigma_j/\mu_j$, of the marginal distributions.
-For the single-item, single-bidder case we have completely characterized this ratio for deterministic mechanisms (quadratic in $r$) and gave asymptotically tight bounds for randomized mechanisms (logarithmic in $r$).
-This yields natural upper bounds for the multi-item, single-additive-bidder setting, which are proven to be tight for any choice of the $r_j$.
+For the single-item, single-bidder case, we completely characterized this ratio for deterministic mechanisms (quadratic in $r$) and gave asymptotically tight bounds for randomized mechanisms (logarithmic in $r$).
+This yields natural upper bounds for the multi-item, single-additive-bidder setting.
+The tight lower bound is particularly powerful as it works for any choice of the $r_j$.
+Moreover, the results hold for a possibly correlated prior distribution $F$ over the items, with only knowledge of the mean and an upper bound on the standard deviation of each marginal.
+The optimal mechanism turns out to be very simple: sell the items separately using the optimal randomized mechanism for the single-item case.
+It is also worth mentioning that although the upper bounds for the single item generalize straightforwardly to multiple items via the welfare bounds (which are trivial upper bounds to the optimal revenue), proving that these are the ``correct'' bounds requires careful technical work.
+At the heart of our analysis lies a new version of Yao's principle, which applies to the ``non-standard'' continuous spaces that arise in the single-item setting and might be of independent interest.
 As an interesting consequence, we have observed how our results can be immediately applied to the single-dimensional, multi-bidder setting proposed by \citet{Azar2013}, and also made a short digression into a setting in which additional information on the regularity is assumed.

 We believe that the general topic of ``robust revenue with minimal statistical information'' gives rise to many interesting questions and variants; below we propose directions for possible future work.